Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to waiting or doing something without progress, often in a military context.
-The phrase does not literally mean to "mark" time but is figurative for being in a state of stagnation.
+The idiom does not literally mean to "mark" time but is figurative for being in a state of stagnation.

 Origin: